Operators

 Attending ACE is a key investment in your operator career!
 Explore the exhibit hall, network with experts, and attend educational sessions tailored to your career path.
 The ACE educational program includes practical sessions focusing on high-priority issues that water operators face on the job.
 The ACE Exhibit Hall is the top place where operators can explore new products and innovation showcases, right alongside tried-and-true solutions for the water community.

-ACE is the perfect place to network with peers and industry leaders from all around the world.
-The ACE competitions, such as Pipe Tapping, the AWWA Meter Challenge, Hydrant Hysteria, and Top Ops, are opportunities to showcase your skills or watch and enjoy the camaraderie.
-All competitions require an AWWA membership and only teams winning in Sections are eligible to participate.
+ACE is also a place to network with peers and industry leaders from all around the world.
+The ACE competitions, such as Pipe Tapping, the AWWA Meter Challenge, and Top Ops, are opportunities to showcase your skills or watch and enjoy the camaraderie.
+All competitions require an AWWA membership, and only teams winning in Sections are eligible to participate.

 AWWA Provides Certificates of Completion

 Operators can earn continuing education hours while at ACE!
-By scanning in and out of educational sessions, all attendees can earn AWWA Certificates of Completion, which can be downloaded from your AWWA account in July.
-Additionally, we have been pre-approved for Operator CEUs in many state and provincial operator agencies for ACE25.
-See the status of your state here.
+By scanning in and out of educational sessions, all eligible attendees can earn AWWA Certificates of Completion, which can be downloaded from your AWWA account in following the conference.

 Learn More